Roles in Rocket.Chat

 Global

-The administrator role, user roles, and the Omnichannel roles are available in Rocket.Chat workspace by default.
-To create and manage custom roles with specified permissions tailored to your needs, see custom roles (available on the Enterprise plan).
+The administrator role, user roles, and Omnichannel roles are available by default in every Rocket.Chat workspace.
+To create roles tailored to your needs, see the Custom Roles guide (available on the Enterprise plan).

 Role